JackFlexington/Interactive_Terminal/README.md

 ### Shell out
 ![GIF user input](https://github.com/JackFlexington/Interactive_Terminal/blob/master/images/shell_out.gif)
 Note: You perform this by keying in "$", this will prompt the script to allow you to type as if you're on the CLI.
 (Good for one off commands)
+* Known Issue: "$" symbol gets inserted into "Inspection Toolbar" when keyed at the exact moment the Inspect toolbar is being created.
+Lol.

 # Upcoming features / changes
 * Display all stale processes